 Mortality

-Individual probability of mortality on average was substantially higher for subalpine fir than for Engelmann spruce (Figure 3).
+Individual probability of mortality on average was often substantially higher for subalpine fir than for Engelmann spruce (Figure 3).
 For both species, probability of mortality increased with tree size, though the effect was stronger for subalpine fir than for Engelmann spruce (Supplementary Figure X).
 Tree condition was also an important influence on mortality, with higher crown ratios associated with lower probability of mortality and insect/disease damage associated with higher probability of mortality.
 For subalpine fir, mortality was higher in regions with warmer mean reference temperatures; this effect was weaker for Engelmann spruce (Supplementary Figure X).
 Despite this, warmer temperature anomalies during remeasurement were associated with lower mortality for both species (Figure 3a), and especially for subalpine fir.
 Reference precipitation did not have a substantial effect on mortality for either species, though there was some weak evidence that Engelmann spruce mortality was higher in wetter regions.
 CMD anomalies, however, had more substantial impacts, with higher deficits associated with slightly lower mortality risk for subalpine fir and slightly higher mortality risk for Engelmann spruce (Figure 3b, Supplementary Figure X).
 Fire disturbance had approximately the same strongly positive effect on mortality for both species (Figure 3c), whereas insect/disease disturbance **work up this partial effects plot**.
 Greater stand density was associated with substantially lower mortality risk for subalpine fir, and slightly higher mortality risk for Engelmann spruce.

 Regeneration